-Council is to be provided with an original and two (2) copies of the Deed.
+Council is to be provided with an original and two (2) copies of the infrastructure Agreement.
 These documents are to be stamped and bound prior to lodging with Council.
-The Engineers Certificate, details of contractors, estimate of uncompleted work and Development/Subdivision Permit are also to be bound into the deed and the copies of the Deed.
+The Engineers Certificate, details of contractors, estimate of uncompleted work and Development Permit are also to be bound into the infrastructure agreement and the copies of the infrastructure agreement.

-The engineer's certificate is to be bound into the deed and the copies of the deed.
+The engineer's certificate is to be bound into the infrastructure agreement and the copies of the infrastructure agreement.

 Lodging a plan sealing application to Council